Who is this style of coaching best suited for?

 Reflection in this process isn’t about overthinking — it’s about reducing friction.

 The purpose of awareness is to make practical steps easier, not harder.
-Most clients find that once they understand themselves better, the practical changes become simpler, clearer, and more realistic.
+Often, once you understand yourself better, the practical changes become simpler, clearer, and more realistic.

 How is this different from just reading a book or doing a program on my own?